Econ 102 - Principles of Macroeconomics » Spring 2020 » iVAT Chapter 17

 If productivity growth declines what should happen to the secular growth trend?

-A. The secular growth trend should increase.
+A. The secular growth trend should stay the same.

-B. The secular growth trend should decrease.
+B. The secular growth trend should increase.

-D. The labor force should increase, which is going to cause the secular growth trend to increase.
+C. The labor force should increase, which is going to cause the secular growth trend to increase.

 Question #9